howhowcan/Network_Topology_with_Mininet/README.md

     1.7 Run mininet for testing :`sudo mn`
     1.8 The error mentioned in the slide occurred, so use the command `sudo service openvswitch-switch start`
         to solve the problem
     1.9 Run mininet again and check if miniet is work correctly this time
+    1.10 Clean up all the connections: `sudo mn -c`
 2. **Example of Mininet**
+    2.1 Change to the directory: `cd ./Network_Topology/src/` 2.2 Run the example code:
+        * Change to the executable mode of example.py
+          `sudo chmod +x example.py`
+        * Run example.py
+          `sudo ./example.py`
+    2.3 Check the result
 3. **Topology Generator**

+    > In this task, all the steps are done in my own computer, not in the container 3.1 Because (my student ID)%3 equals to 0,

 4. **Measurement**